delacruz-dev/react-scv/README.md

 ## What is it about?

-This library allows you to create React modules with no configuration needed.
+This library allows you to create "React modules" with zero configuration needed.

-## What do you mean with "React modules"
+## What do you mean with "React modules"?

 We mean a project that: